moshegottlieb/ts-json-object/README.md

 Arrays aren't really supprted by typescript type information.
 However, we would not be very helpful if arrays weren't supported, right?
 The `@JSONObject.array(type)` decorator is here to help!
+If you need an array of `string`, `boolean` or other primitieves, use the wrapper objects for these types:
+For string, use `String` etc.

 ```typescript
 class Element extends JSONObject {